Passions that Should Drive Every Pastor

 about Evangelism and Missions

-1) Pastors must be passionate about God’s glory, His global praise and universal worship lived and declared among the nations.
-When we read the vision of heavenly worship in Revelation 4-5, 7 we get a glimpse of God’s passion for His glory as the heavenly beings and EVERY NATION AND ALL TRIBES AND PEOPLES AND TONGUES worship God and the Lamb.
+1) Pastors must be passionate about God’s glory, His global praise and universal worship being declared among the nations.
+When we read the vision of heavenly worship in Revelation 4-5, 7 we get a glimpse of God’s passion for His glory as the nations and the heavenly beings worship God and the Lamb.
 Pastors must be passionate about all creation recognizing, rejoicing in, and ascribing glory to God.
-Related to this, pastors and congregants must evangelize for the sake of Christ's Name (Romans 1:5; 3 John 7).
-Apart from this, pastors, and potentially, the people they shepherd, will lack the chief motivation for evangelism and missions.
+Related to this, pastors and congregants must proclaim the gospel for the sake of Christ's Name (Romans 1:5; 3 John 7).
+Apart from savoring God's glory, pastors and potentially, the people they shepherd, will lack the proper motivation for evangelism and missions.

-3) Pastors must be passionate about upholding the purity of the gospel (Galatians 1:6-7).
-Pastors should share the apostle Paul's passion to uphold the purity of the gospel and to protect the congregation from embracing or proclaiming a distorted gospel of any kind.
-Since unbelievers cannot be justified apart from faith in Jesus Christ, pastors and congregations must proclaim faith in Christ as the sole criteria for justification (Galatians 2:16).
-Moreover, when evangelizing, pastors and congregations must crush the temptation to edit or add to the gospel (1:6-7).
+3) Pastors must be passionate about upholding the purity of the gospel.
+Pastors should share the apostle Paul's passion for the purity of the gospel.
+Pastors must protect the congregation from embracing or proclaiming a distorted gospel of any kind.
+Since unbelievers cannot be justified except through faith in Jesus Christ, pastors must proclaim faith in Christ as the sole criteria for justification (Galatians 2:16).
+Moreover, when evangelizing, pastors and congregations must reject the temptation to proclaim a "different gospel" (1:6-7).

-When it comes to evangelism, there are several passions that should grip every pastor.
-Guided by the Holy Spirit, pastors evangelize and promote missions for the glory of God, the cause of Christ and the gospel, and the salvation of men and women.
-Pastors must instill these in the congregations they shepherd.
-Do this for the sake of the Name, the reconciliation of men and women, and the gospel.
+Pastors must evangelize and equip the saints for the glory of God, the cause of Christ and the gospel, and the salvation and edification of saints.
+Pastors must do this for the sake of the Name and the reconciliation of lost people.